python/typing/docs/stubs.rst

 ------

 Declaring unions with ``Union`` and ``Optional`` is supported by all type checkers.
-With the exception of type aliases, the shorthand syntax is also supported::
+With the exception of type aliases [#ts-4819]_, the shorthand syntax is also supported::

     def foo(x: int | str) -> int | None: ...  # recommended